yumzhang17/yumzhang17.github.io/_pages/about.md

 ---
 permalink: /
-title: "Bravo you for finding me!"
+title: "Hi!
+Nice to meet you~"
 excerpt: "About me"
 author_profile: true
 redirect_from: